ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the KDC manages the group members' public keys, the handler checks if one is included in the 'client_cred' field.
 If so, the KDC retrieves the public key and performs the following actions.

-* If the access token was posted but the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
+* If the access token was provided through a Token Transfer Request (see {{token-post}}) but the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
 The payload of the error response is a CBOR map including a newly generated 'kdcchallenge' value.
 This is specified in the 'kdcchallenge' parameter, whose CBOR label is defined in {{params}}.

 * The KDC checks the public key to be valid for the group identified by GROUPNAME.
 That is, it checks that the public key is encoded according to the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.